uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/index.md

     class O,S,T,AN purple
 ```

+NHS North West Genomics is a new NHS service that brings together clinical diagnostic genomic testing services across the North West of England.
+While regionally delivered, the service supports genomic testing requests from across the UK.
+The service is hosted by Manchester University NHS Foundation Trust.

 As part of this transition, existing electronic ordering and reporting systems will be supported by a Regional Integration Engine (RIE) and a Genomic Clinical Data Repository.
 These components enable interoperability between local clinical systems and regional genomic laboratory services.